 Tickets and passes for buses, undergrounds and tramways are sold in automatic machines inside each station and in buses.
 Passes can also be bought online.
 More information on tickets and passes

-Maps and timetables are available at Transpole Information Centre and on Transpole Website.
+Maps and timetables are available at Ilévia Information Centre and on Ilévia website.

 For it to be valid, don’t forget to « tap » your card in the bus, at the control point in the tramway or metro station.
-A single card is valid for one trip, and return is forbidden.
+A single card is valid for one hour from the first validation, it allows you to travel at will: connections, interruptions and returns included.

 The SNCF (national railway company) has an important rail network in the Hauts-de-France region.
 TGVs (high-speed trains) from Lille serve 60 towns every day.
 Reservation is compulsory on TGVs.
 The price for a ticket can greatly vary depending on the class, the time and the day of your departure and time of purchase.